-“When you give to others to the degree that you sacrifice yourself, you make the other person a thief.” ~ Iyanla Vanzant, paraphrasing A Course in Miracles
+“When you give to others to the degree that you sacrifice yourself, you make the other person a thief.” ~ Iyanla Vanzant

 “For far too long we have been seduced into walking a path that did not lead us to ourselves.
 For far too long we have said yes when we wanted to say no. And for far too long we have said no when we desperately wanted to say yes. . . .
 When we don’t listen to our intuition, we abandon our souls.
 And we abandon our souls because we are afraid if we don’t, others will abandon us.” ~ Terry Tempest Williams

-There is a path each and every one of us needs to walk upon.
-A journey to full healing and self discovery we all need to take, and even though the happiness of our parents, our brothers and sisters, our partners, our children, uncles and cousins matters a great deal, it shouldn’t matter more than our own happiness.
-It shouldn’t matter more than our own journey, our own path and our own purpose in life.
+There is a path each and every one of us is called to walk upon – a journey to full healing and self-discovery we all need to take.
+And even though the happiness of our parents, our brothers, sisters, children, uncles, cousins, and all family members matter a great deal, it shouldn’t matter more than our own happiness.
+It shouldn’t matter more than our own journey, our own path and our own purpose and calling in life.

 You might think that making Their needs more important than your Own is a noble thing to do.
 And you might spend your whole life trying to please them.
 But if in this process of trying to make them happy you forget to be happy yourself, then there’s nothing noble about that.

 What can be noble about betraying yourself – your dreams, your path and calling in life out of fear of disappointing your family and failing their many expectations?